Skip to main content

 Ready to Discuss Your Historic Renovation Project?

-Free 48-hour estimate from a team that has run dozens of dual-track applications without an outright rejection since 2016, building on ~20 years combined leadership experience in Pinellas County construction.
+Free 48-hour estimate from a team that has run dozens of dual-track applications without an outright rejection since 2016, building on nearly 20 years of combined construction and real estate experience across our leadership.
 We file your Certificate of Appropriateness, coordinate dual-track permitting through St. Petersburg's Historic Preservation Office and the Building Department, and manage architect, structural engineer, and every trade under single accountability.

 What Requires a Certificate of Appropriateness (COA)